Moonlight Drive: Composition

 The song is one of the first written by the lead singer Jim Morrison.
-According to the Jerry Hopkins and Danny Sugerman biography No One Here Gets Out Alive, Morrison wrote "Moonlight Ride" during his halcyon days on a rooftop in Venice Beach, Los Angeles, California, in 1965.
+According to the Jerry Hopkins and Danny Sugerman biography No One Here Gets Out Alive, Morrison wrote "Moonlight Drive” during his halcyon days on a rooftop in Venice Beach, Los Angeles, California, in 1965.
 Later on, when he happened upon his friend and future band member, Ray Manzarek, he uttered the memorable lines, "Let's swim to the moon, let's climb through the tide, penetrate the evening that the city sleeps to hide."
 Reportedly Manzarek was awestruck, and they decided to form a band.
 Morrison already had a band name picked out: the Doors.

 "Moonlight Drive" was recorded along with other songs during the group's first demo recordings at Trans World Pacific Studios.
 It was recorded the following year for the band's eponymous debut album, but eventually did not appear; this was due to the band members' dissatisfaction with the result, which differ from the later album version.
 This version was finally released as an outtake, on the 40th Anniversary edition of the debut album.